jlevy/og-equity-compensation/README.md

 ### The Holloway Reader

-The Holloway Reader you’re using now is designed to help you find and navigate the material you need. **Use the search box**.
-It will reveal definitions, section-by-section results, and content contained in **the hundreds of resources we’ve linked to** throughout the Guide.
+The Holloway Reader you’re using now is designed to help you find and navigate the material you need. **Use the search box.** It will reveal definitions, section-by-section results, and content contained in **the hundreds of resources we’ve linked to** throughout the Guide.
 Think of it as a mini library of the best content on equity compensation.
 We also provide mouseover (or short tap on mobile) for **definitions of terms**, related